mahmoudparsian/big-data-mapreduce-course/slides/glossary/glossary_of_big_data_and_mapreduce.md

 ## DAG in Spark
 Spark DAG (directed acyclic graph) is the strict generalization of the MapReduce model.
 The DAG operations can do better global optimization than the other systems like MapReduce.
-The Apache Spark DAG allows a user to dive into the stage and further expand on detail on any stage.
+The Apache Spark
+DAG allows a user to dive into the stage and further expand on detail on any stage.

 ![](./images/spark-dag.png)

-DAG in Spark is a set of vertices and edges, where vertices represent the RDDs and the edges represent the Operation to be applied on RDD.
+DAG in Spark is a set of vertices and edges, where vertices represent the RDDs/DataFrames and the edges represent the Operation to be applied on RDD/DataFrame.
 In Spark DAG, every edge directs from earlier to later in the sequence.
-On the calling of Action, the created DAG submits to DAG Scheduler which further splits the graph into the stages of the task.
+On the calling of Action, the created
+DAG submits to DAG Scheduler which further splits the graph into the stages of the task.

 By using [Spark Web UI](https://spark.apache.org/docs/latest/web-ui.html), you can view Spark jobs and their associated DAGs.